SriRam-Macha/CSE535_Project_3_extra_credit_demo/README.md

 Mobile location - jump simulation button is also added, when clicked, the location of the mobile device changes rapidly, which is usually not possible this again impacts the trust score

 Accelerometer readings - These readings can be used to assist mobile location detection.
-GPS proofing
+GPS proofing(Accelerometer readings are only displayed in the demo)

 Capacity touch behaviour - can be used to detect finger stroke patterns to determine if a human or a machine is trying to make the gestures on a mobile device